frannyfx/panorama/README.md

 ![Panorama header](docs/img/panorama.jpg)
 # Panorama
-## Description
+## 🤔 Description
 The **Panorama** project aims to shine light on the amount of work that contributors have carried out on a group project.

-## Compiling
+## ⚙️ Compiling
 The following values need to be added to the `config.json` file before compilation:
-- A valid RSA key generated using OpenSSL to sign tickets.
+- 🔐 A valid RSA key generated using OpenSSL to sign tickets.
-- GitHub client ID and secret.
+- 🐙 A valid GitHub client ID and secret.

 You should build the frontend component first, as the script will also transfer the necessary files to the compilation directory.